ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Claims that are formatted and protected by an Attester.

-Evidence SHOULD satisfy Verifier expectations for freshness, identity, context, provenance, validity, relevance and veracity.
+Evidence SHOULD satisfy Verifier expectations for freshness, identity, context, provenance, validity, and veracity.
 <!--
  A Message type created and conveyed by the Attester Role.
 Attestation Evidence can be consumed and relayed by other Roles, primarily the Verifier Role to appraise the Evidence.
  -->